nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/faqs.md

 I want to download my LFS files, but the files are not flagged.
 </summary>

-To see the LFS flag and enable file download, you need Git LFS version 3.7.0 or hiher.
+To see the LFS flag and enable file download, you need Git LFS version 3.7.0 or higher.
 Please try the following steps:

 1. Open command line via ARCitect --> Tools --> Command Window
 2. Type and execute: `git-lfs --version`